thomax/accolade/README.md

 # Accolade

+A naive, stateless skill algorithm intended for use in foosball, but might also work for other games where two teams are opposed, such as Counter-Strike or table tennis.

-A naive, stateless skill algorithm based on the following principles:
+Accolade is based on the following principles:

 - `Fame` is the currency in question.
 - Each players begins with a mediocre fame value (default `initialFame: 50`).